EversonVieira/BigIronApp/readme.md

 ---

-### Scenario 2: When receiving the CSV file, store it locally and then create a background job to process it later and store results in the Database
+### Scenario 2: When receiving the CSV file, store it locally and then create a background job to process it later and store the results in the Database

 **Steps:**